HardisonCo/.github/international/luxembourg/lu-health/hms-api/index.md

 ## Integration Points

-This document outlines how HMS-API is integrated with lu_Health systems in Luxembourg.
+This document outlines how HMS-API is integrated with lu-health systems in Luxembourg.